Jennievon/Jennievon/README.md

 # 👋🏽 Senior Frontend & Developer Relations Engineer

 Hi there!
 I'm Jennifer, a passionate builder and advocate for Web3 technologies.
-My mission is to empower developers with tools, resources, and education to build the decentralized future.
-I specialize in bridging the gap between complex blockchain implementations and seamless developer experiences.
+My mission is to empower developers with tools, resources, and education to build a decentralised future.
+I specialise in bridging the gap between complex blockchain implementations and seamless developer experiences.

 I’m not just passionate about building products; I’m equally driven by empowering communities.
 As a founding team member of Web3Afrika and Web3Ladies, I work to onboard underrepresented groups into Web3.
-I’m also a co-organizer at GDG Sharjah, part of Women in Tech Dubai, and the co-founder of Bloccpay—a startup revolutionizing cross-border payments.
+I’m also a co-organiser at GDG Sharjah, part of Women in Tech Dubai, and the co-founder of Bloccpay—a startup revolutionising cross-border payments.
 Giving back through mentorship and community-building is central to who I am.

 ### What I Do
 - 🔨 Build robust frontend applications with TypeScript and React